influxdata/influxdb-client-js/influxdb-client-apis.gettasksidrunsrequest.taskid.md

 ## GetTasksIDRunsRequest.taskID property

 The ID of the task to get runs for.
+Only returns runs for this task.

 <b>Signature:</b>